 So What Does an Entrepreneur/Business Person Do?

-Enter the Lawyer and Accountant.
+Enter the Lawyer and Accountant to the Small Business

 I have a number of clients who I am consulting with.
 We discuss, strategize on ways to increase sales, improve leadership skills, position the business for growth, improve profitability, and create wealth.